the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-spreadsheets.md

 If you can still get all the information that you stored in your sheet, then your data is fine.

 ```
-Tip: If you want to use color to help with a rapid highlight in your document, create a new column to enter that information (then it becomes is data) and use the conditional formatting tool to had color depending on the data entered.
-On top of the visual feedback, you can now also use that information to filter or sort your data and get faster to the highlighted cells.
+Tip: If you want to use color to help with a rapid highlight in your document, create a new column to indicate which cells are highlighted (it becomes a part of your data).
+In addition to the visual feedback, you can now also use this information to filter or sort your data and get the highlighted cells quickly.

 ```